The Royal Bleu

 The hope diamond is probably the most famous blue diamond in the world.
 Estimated worth around a quarter of a billion dollars.
 It is known for its mysterious origins.
 The stories are conflicting although it’s most likely to have been found in Golkonda mines in southern India.
 These mines, now extinct, were the source of several extraordinary diamonds, including the Koh-i-Noor.

-After decades of it’s disappearance, it resurfaced in 1812, in the possession of Daniel Eliason.
-The diamond disappeared again in 1830, sold privately.
-Later, it came into the possession of Henry Thomas Hope, in 1839, which is where it got it’s name.
-Cartier mounted the Hope diamond as a headpiece on a three-tiered circlet of large white diamonds.
-Sometime later it became the pendant on a diamond necklace as we know it today.
+After disappearing for decades, the diamond resurfaced in 1812 in the possession of Daniel Eliason.
+It vanished again in 1830, sold privately, before coming into the hands of Henry Thomas Hope in 1839, from whom it took its name.
+Cartier later mounted the Hope Diamond as a headpiece on a three-tiered circlet of large white diamonds.
+Eventually, it became the pendant on the diamond necklace we recognize today.